 d.
 Advises the battalion commander, the SAI/AI on ways and means to improve the acceptance of Army JROTC on campus and in the community.

 e.
 Will assist the SAI/AI in activities involving the compilation of the organizational units currently supporting the Army JROTC program in the school district areas.
 He/she will handle the preparation of invitations, the mail outs, responses, seating arrangements, and protocol.

 f.
 Will assist the battalion commander in the formulation, preparation and maintenance of current listing.
 A roster of dignitaries and supporters will be prepared to include name, address, and phone number.

 g.
-Due to the exposure of the S-5 to the public eye, he/she must be fully knowledgeable of the organizational structure and mission of the Army JROTC program in The School District of Lee County.
+Due to the exposure of the S-5 to the public eye, he/she must be fully knowledgeable of the organizational structure and mission of the Army JROTC program in The School District of Bowling Green City Schools

 h.
 Perform other duties as directed by the cadet battalion commander.